RosaErick/node-calendar-tweetbot/README.md

  This project was created to practice and study.
  This app fetches data from a calendar on Airtable and transforms it in a tweet or a thread with image.
 It also comes with a cron job to repeat the task everyday.

  Feel free to use, modify and share as you like.
-The Calendar can be anything, everyday recipes, quotes, etc. The only requirement is to have a table on Airtable with a field for the images(img) and a field for the tweets(tweet).
+The table on Airtable can be anything, everyday recipes, quotes, etc. As long as it has with a field for the date(data), images(img) and a field for the tweets(tweet).

 ## How to use